domschl/WinSteamOnMac/README.md

-# Howto install the Windows version of Steam on macOS Sonoma or Sequoia with Apple Silicon
+# Howto install the Windows version of Steam on Apple Silicon runing macOS Sonoma or Sequoia

 We will install the x86 version Homebrew in order to be able to use Apple's modified version of `Wine` and to install the Windows version Steam on Apple Silicon hardware.